redis/redis-doc/docs/manual/eviction.md

 LFU is approximated like LRU: it uses a probabilistic counter, called a [Morris counter](https://en.wikipedia.org/wiki/Approximate_counting_algorithm) in order to estimate the object access frequency using just a few bits per object, combined with a decay period so that the counter is reduced over time: at some point we no longer want to consider keys as frequently accessed, even if they were in the past, so that the algorithm can adapt to a shift in the access pattern.

-Those informations are sampled similarly to what happens for LRU (as explained in the previous section of this documentation) in order to select a candidate for eviction.
+That information is sampled similarly to what happens for LRU (as explained in the previous section of this documentation) in order to select a candidate for eviction.

 However unlike LRU, LFU has certain tunable parameters: for instance, how fast should a frequent item lower in rank if it gets no longer accessed?
 It is also possible to tune the Morris counters range in order to better adapt the algorithm to specific use cases.